-Apache Isis' source code is hosted in an Apache git repo (https, http), with a clone on github (https, or ssh: git@github.com:apache/isis.git.
+Apache Isis' source code is hosted in at github (https, or ssh: git@github.com:apache/isis.git).

-As you might imagine, only committers are permitted to push changes to the central git repo.
-As a contributor, we recommend that you fork the apache/isis repo in github, and then use your fork as a way of publishing your patches for the Apache Isis committers to apply.
+As you might imagine, only committers are permitted to push changes to the github repo.
+As a contributor, we recommend that you fork the apache/isis github repo, and then use your fork as a way of publishing your patches for the Apache Isis committers to apply.